fabiana2611/fabiana2611.github.io/_posts/2022/dec22/2022-12-05-message-queue.md

 });
 {% endhighlight %}

-<p>Attention the URI used as parameter to ActiveMQConnectionFactory.
+<p style="text-align: justify;">Attention the URI used as parameter to ActiveMQConnectionFactory.
 It is beginning by "vm".
 It is the <a href="https://activemq.apache.org/topologies">topology</a> that can be:</p>

 <ul>
   <li>VM (vm://localhost/foo): manage different JMS groups inside the same JVM</li>